clnair-ascm/clnair-ascm.github.io/README.md

 ## **Apart From Academic**

 Science is a marathon, not a sprint.
 A workaholoic behavior is not glorified.
-Stay still, feeling more of what's going on around...
+Stay still, feeling more of what's going on around.

  ### 码农生活